Top Kitchen Backsplash Trends for 2022

 The backsplash is an important element of any kitchen remodel.
-Your backsplash idea may even be the starting point for your kitchen remodel, especially when designing a tiny kitchen.
-To make up for the lack of physical space, kitchen backsplashes for small kitchens can help increase the visual sense of space using color as well as shape.
+In fact, your backsplash idea may be the starting point for your kitchen remodel, especially when designing a tiny kitchen.
+To make up for the lack of physical space, kitchen backsplashes in small kitchens can help increase the visual sense of space using color as well as shape.

 A bold and colorful tile backsplash, for example, can help create more visual space as well as ensure continuity with other design elements such as a kitchen island.

 What Do You Need to Keep in Mind When Selecting a Backsplash for a Small Kitchen?

 Most people want their small kitchens to look larger.
 The color and type of tile used can help visually expand the room.